Should You Choose a Corporate Trustee or Appoint Someone You Know?

 - Family members or close friends may not charge an administration fee for their role as successor trustee.

-- A family member understands the unique dynamics of the family, including long-standing feuds, substance abuse, etc.
+- A family member understands the family’s unique dynamics, including long-standing feuds, substance abuse, etc.

-- A member of the family may view this duty as less of a burden and therefore put more effort into settling or managing the trust than a family friend.
+- A family member may view this duty as less of a burden and therefore put more effort into settling or managing the trust than a family friend.

 Cons of Appointing a Family Member

 - It could create tension among siblings or other family members.

 - If a family member has no trust experience, they may accidentally abuse the trust and be liable for damages.

 - A family member may lack the time and knowledge necessary to execute the trust successfully.